?about the MGS drill cuttings collection

 The Maryland Geological Survey (MGS) Drill Cutting Collection includes rock cuttings of all types as well as unconsolidated Coastal Plain sediment cuttings.
 It consists of approximately 3,500 boxes (mainly 15.5 x 5.5 x 3.5" in size).
 Each box typically contains 20-50 envelopes, bags or vials of cuttings from drilling sites throughout Maryland.

-As of August 2022, approximately 3,046 boxes of drill containing over 64,933 envelopes have been inventoried.
+As of August 2023, approximately 3,231 boxes of drill containing over 69,700 envelopes have been inventoried.
 The vast majority of these storage containers have required relabeling and repackaging or reinforcement.
-More than 2,200 of these boxes containing approximately 49,938 envelopes of cuttings have been linked to borehole locations.
-These are included in the interactive map of the MGS Drill Cutting Collection and data table (see links below).
+More than 2,516 of these boxes containing over 50,000 envelopes of cuttings have been linked to borehole locations.
+These are included in the interactive map of the MGS Drill Cutting Collection and data table when correlations are confirmed.
 Many additional boxes have been partially cross referenced to boreholes.
-Funding received as part of the on-going FY2021 NGGDPP grant (2021-2023) supports the continuation of the above preservation activities.
+Funding received as part of the on-going FY2024 NGGDPP grant (2024-2025) supports the continuation of the above preservation activities.

 The Drill Cuttings Collection is now primarily stored in the MGS Core (and Cuttings) Library in the basement of MGS’s Kenneth M. Weaver building.
 Due to space constraints, some cuttings are stored in the basement of the Weaver Annex building.
 The majority of the drill cuttings were collected by well drillers and MGS geoscientists.
 Some sets of cuttings were donated to MGS by other researchers, other government agencies, and geotechnical or environmental consultants.
 Many of the wells and/or boreholes from which the cuttings originated are referenced in published MGS reports.